applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+When do I need to sign up by, and what do i need to bring to the seminar?

+- You need to register by June 15, and you have to bring a photo ID for check-in.

 When will you be accepting volunteers, and who do i contact about signing up?

 - We will be accepting volunteer applications from September 10 to the 17. and you can contact Norah Willis to sign up/